Non-urgent government operations are closed December 24 to January 1, reopening January 2. See the list of services available during this time.

 - school authorities to notify parents and provide the opportunity to opt their child in, rather than opt-out, where courses, programs of study or instructional materials, instruction, or exercises include subject matter that deals primarily and explicitly with gender identity, sexual orientation or human sexuality

-The Education Amendment Act, 2024, would also amend the preamble and add sections 3.1, 3.2 and 11.1 of the Education Act to:
+The Education Amendment Act, 2024, also amends the preamble and adds sections 3.1, 3.2 and 11.1 of the Education Act to:

 - establish a new right to education during emergencies, underscoring students must have access to in-person learning throughout public health emergencies or states of emergency